 In 2017, Tipperary ETB established a Training Centre located in Archerstown Business Park, Thurles.
 This Training Centre is designed to train apprentices from all over Ireland on their Phase 2 “off-the-job” training phase.
-Currently, training is provided for apprentices in the following trades: Electrical, Electronic Security Systems and Construction Plant Fitting with additional training for the Plumbing trade being introduced in 2020.
+Currently, training is provided for apprentices in the following trades: Electrical, Electronic Security Systems, Construction Plant Fitting, Plumbing and Commis Chef.

 Educational and age criteria vary depending on the apprenticeship.
 Check www.apprenticeship.ie for entry requirements and a full list of apprenticeships.